Python is all the rage in web dev and tech circles right now. But which big companies use Python for web development? Find out in this guide.

 Interestingly, though, it didn’t start this way.
 YouTube’s original codebase was PHP.
 Over its first few months, however, the founders migrated it to Python, due to the latter’s greater speed, performance, and flexibility.
 A pretty compelling advertisement for Python, in our book.

-The world’s most famous social networking site, Facebook has kept us connected to our friends (and stalking exes) since 2004.
+The world’s most famous social networking site, Facebook (now hurriedly renamed Meta) has kept us connected to our friends (and stalking exes) since 2004.
 Unless you live under a rock, you’ll know the site has its finger in many pies, from dating to live-streaming.
 As a result, it relies on many different languages for its products and services.

 However, Python plays no small part, accounting for at least 21 percent of their codebase, mostly in the area of production engineering.
 Oh, and remember that Tornado web framework we mentioned (used by Quora and Uber)?
 Yep, Facebook developed it.